Where violence traps youth in poverty, opportunity frees them

 Changing the narrative, changing the future

 Compounding the financial and logistical burden of education or job training, young people like Claudia — those living in red zones — face even more dismal prospects based on employers’ perception that they are untrustworthy because of their address.
-“Every job asks where you live,” Claudia explains, “and my neighborhood does not have a good reputation.”
+“Every job asks where you live,” Claudia explains, “and my does not have a good reputation.”

-These barriers can keep people from seeking opportunities to advance their futures, or even believing that those opportunities are there — which risks fueling the sense of hopelessness that prevents change.
+These barriers can keep people from seeking opportunities to advance their futures, or even believing that those opportunities are there — which risks the sense of hopelessness that prevents change.

 “I used to think I would have a hard time making it, because of the few opportunities for jobs and school,” she says.
 “People would say things are impossible.
 People would lower my self-esteem.
 But [I learned] you can’t let them.”